rancher/rancher-docs/versioned_docs/version-2.0-2.4/how-to-guides/advanced-user-guides/istio-setup-guide/use-istio-sidecar.md

 ---
 title: 4.
 Add Deployments and Services with the Istio Sidecar
-weight: 4
-aliases:
-  - /rancher/v2.0-v2.4/en/cluster-admin/tools/istio/setup/deploy-workloads
-  - /rancher/v2.0-v2.4/en/istio/legacy/setup/deploy-workloads
-  - /rancher/v2.0-v2.4/en/istio/v2.3.x-v2.4.x/setup/deploy-workloads
-  - /rancher/v2.x/en/istio/v2.3.x-v2.4.x/setup/deploy-workloads/
 ---

 > **Prerequisite:** To enable Istio for a workload, the cluster and namespace must have Istio enabled.

 Enabling Istio in a namespace only enables automatic sidecar injection for new workloads.
 To enable the Envoy sidecar for existing workloads, you need to enable it manually for each workload.